igordejanovic/parglare/docs/grammar_language.md

 - string recognizer
 - regular expression recognizer

-Terminals are given at the end of the grammar, after production rules following the keyword `terminals`.
+Terminals are given at the end of the grammar file, after production rules, following the keyword `terminals`.

 ### String recognizer